They were longing for a better country—

 but a battle hard won.

-And, by His Spirit, He produces abundant fruit in barren places—
+By His Spirit, He produces abundant fruit in barren places—

 until we reach that distant shore,